kjolley/BIGSdb_documentation/dbase_setup.rst

   * RGB hex code, e.g. '#79cafb#, for the foreground colour on a gauge chart.

+* geography_view

+  * Choice of view for GPS maps, either 'Aerial' or 'Map'.
+Note that Aerial views can only be used if you have a Bing Maps key set in bigsdb.conf.

 * header_background_colour

   * RGB hex code, e.g. '#79cafb#, for the header background for a top values